Rhystic1/nikke-db-vue-story-gen/README.md

-# Story Generator and Roleplaying Generator for Nikke-DB
+# Story Generator and Roleplaying Generator for Nikke-DB (Standalone Version)

 This is a fork of Nikke-DB that includes a Story and Roleplay generator using the pre-existing Live2D Visualizer feature.